Roslin-Aquaculture/Stats_and_comparison_tools_for_ortholog_groups_by_Tim_Regan/README.md

 This way, we can delve into when gene duplications occurred (phyogenetic relationships), which are Species/Class specific.
 Colour coding the graph by species/class makes this much more comprehensible and the graph can be filtered according to similarity.nearest neighbour etc.

+#Synteny mapping of selected OG genes
+Finally, synteny mapping can be performed to compare Orthogroups between species.
+Best done using species which have good genome assemblies ideally at a chromosomal level.
-Finally, to obtain Chromosomal location of genes of interest for Synteny mapping, use:
+To obtain Chromosomal location of genes of interest for Synteny mapping, use:
 $python Get_OG_member_loc.py <infile>
 This requires the dictionary of unique identifiers used previously for each species.
 It outputs two resutls files for each species of interest: the gene names and their sequences specific to each species.